ipython/ipython/docs/source/development/messaging.rst

         # there is any backward incompatible change.
         # The second integer indicates minor version.
 It is incremented when
         # there is any backward compatible change.
-        'protocol_version': [int, int],
+        'protocol_version': 'X.Y.Z',

         # IPython version number (optional).
         # Non-python kernel backend may not have this version number.
-        # The last component is an extra field, which may be 'dev' or
-        # 'rc1' in development version.
-It is an empty string for
-        # released version.
-        'ipython_version': [int, int, int, str],
+        # could be '2.0.0-dev' for development version
+        'ipython_version': 'X.Y.Z',

         # Language version number (mandatory).
-        # It is Python version number (e.g., [2, 7, 3]) for the kernel
+        # It is Python version number (e.g., '2.7.3') for the kernel
         # included in IPython.
-        'language_version': [int, ...],
+        'language_version': 'X.Y.Z',

         # Programming language in which kernel is implemented (mandatory).
         # Kernel included in IPython returns 'python'.
         'language': str,
     }

+.. versionchanged:: 5.0

+    In protocol version 4.0, versions were given as lists of numbers, not version strings.

 Kernel shutdown